 Center for Edge Physics Simulation (EPSI)

-This projects aims to develop advanced fusion simulation codes based on first principle physics to provide insight into edge plasma physics in magnetic fusion devices.
+This project aims to develop advanced fusion simulation codes based on first principle physics to provide insight into edge plasma physics in magnetic fusion devices.

 Lead Investigator: Choong-Seock Chang (email@example.com)